n-elements/website/docs/funky/introduction.md

 # Funky

 [Funky](https://www.npmjs.org/package/@native-elements/funky ':target=_blank') is the definitive CLI tool to create your own class-less based utility-first style.
 Instead of generating classes, it will generate custom properties to which you can pass any valid `CSS` value.
-It's the best [Native Elements](/) companion tool to build simple website and to do fast prototypes.
+It's the best [Native Elements](/) companion tool to build simple website and fast prototypes.

 Instead of this...